 The final step involves \textbf{classical post-processing} to compute the statistical average of all the samples that are collected:

 The quantities $N_{\rm S}$ and $N_{\rm CP}$ are chosen such that

-with probability greater than $1-\delta$ thus solving \cref{problem_statement}.
+with probability greater than $1-\delta$, thus solving \cref{problem_statement}.

-\cref{eq:error_ineq} shows that the total approximation error can be characterized by considering two sources of error: (1) the sampling error $\epsilon_S$ when measuring $\bra{\phi} F(A) \ket{\psi}$, and (2) the error on the Fourier series approximation $\epsilon_F$.
-Each of these can be further attributed to more detailed sources of error.
-A simple strategy to distribute the total error budget is the balanced case of $\epsilon_S, \epsilon_F \leq \epsilon / 2$.
-We stick to this convention and choose algorithmic parameters to control each source of error independently.
-Throughout our analysis the key \emph{figures of merit} (or cost model) we consider consist of the sample complexity ($N_{\rm S}$) and the number of controlled Pauli rotations per sample ($N_{\rm CP}$).
-In this work, $N_{\rm CP}$ does not include the cost of preparing the states $\ket{\psi},\ket{\phi}$.
-In \cref{sec:resource_req} we provide two lower bounds for these figures of merit, one for each of the two Hamiltonian simulation subroutines that we consider.
-In particular, we show that there exists a tradeoff between these two figures of merit: in general, increasing $N_{\rm S}$ allows us to decrease $N_{\rm CP}$ and vice-versa.
-We also numerically compare the \RTE\ and \PF\ methods in \cref{sec:numerics} by performing end-to-end classical simulations for a selection of small-scale examples.
+\cref{eq:error_ineq} decomposes the total approximation error into two sources: the sampling error $\epsilon_S$ from estimating $\bra{\phi} F(A) \ket{\psi}$, and the Fourier series approximation error $\epsilon_F$.
+Each of these can be further attributed to more detailed sources of error, which we control independently throughout our analysis using the balanced budget split $\epsilon_S, \epsilon_F \leq \epsilon/2$.
+The key \emph{figures of merit} (or cost model) we consider are the sample complexity $N_{\rm S}$ and the number of controlled Pauli rotations per sample $N_{\rm CP}$, where $N_{\rm CP}$ does not include the cost of preparing $\ket{\psi}$ and $\ket{\phi}$.
+We assume access to state-preparation oracles $U_\psi, U_\phi$ at unit cost throughout; if one instead wishes to account for their implementation, the corresponding gate cost enters $N_{\rm CP}$ additively on a per-sample basis and propagates through all subsequent resource estimates without otherwise altering the analysis, since each sample applies $U_\psi$ and $U_\phi$ exactly once.
+We derive lower bounds on these figures of merit for each of the two Hamiltonian simulation subroutines, and we will see that there is a trade-off between them: in general, increasing $N_{\rm S}$ allows us to decrease $N_{\rm CP}$ and vice versa.